Pranjal-1515/KUBERNETES_NOTES/Service/README.md

      arguments that start with a dash.
 But in your case, if you don’t use the double dash there, the -s option would be interpreted as an option for kubectl exec and would result in the misleading error

+## Session Affinity On The Service
+If you execute the same command a few more times, you should hit a different pod with every invocation, because the service proxy normally forwards each connection to a randomly selected backing pod, even if the connections are coming from the same client. <br>
+ If, on the other hand, you want all requests made by a certain client to be redirected to the same pod every time, you can set the service’s sessionAffinity property to ClientIP (instead of None, which is the default), This makes the service proxy redirect all requests originating from the same client IP to the same pod.
+As an exercise, you can create an additional service with session affinity set to ClientIP and try sending requests to it. <br>
+ Kubernetes supports only two types of service session affinity: None and ClientIP.
+You may be surprised it doesn’t have a cookie-based session affinity option, but you need to understand that Kubernetes services don’t operate at the HTTP level.
+Services deal with TCP and UDP packets and don’t care about the payload they carry.
+Because cookies are a construct of the HTTP protocol, services don’t know about them, which explains why session affinity cannot be based on cookies.

+## Exposing Multiple Ports In The Same Service
+Services can also support multiple ports.
+For example, if your pods listened on two ports—let’s say 8080 for HTTP and 8443 for
+HTTPS—you could use a single service to forward both port 80 and 443 to the pod’s ports 8080 and 8443.
+You don’t need to create two different services in such cases.
+Using a single, multi-port service exposes all the service’s ports through a single cluster IP

+## Endpoints
+In Kubernetes, an Endpoint is an object that represents a set of network endpoints (IP addresses and ports) for a service.
+When you create a Service in Kubernetes, it abstracts a group of Pods that provide the same functionality.
+The Endpoint object maintains the list of IP addresses of the Pods that match the Service's selector. <br>
+Although the pod selector is defined in the service spec, it’s not used directly when redirecting incoming connections.
+Instead, the selector is used to build a list of IPs and ports, which is then stored in the Endpoints resource.
+When a client connects to a service, the service proxy selects one of those IP and port pairs and redirects the incoming connection to the server listening at that location.

+## Exposing Services To External Clients

+* **Setting the service type to NodePort:** For a NodePort service, each cluster node opens a port on the node itself (hence the name) and redirects traffic received on that port to the underlying service.
+The service isn’t accessible only at the internal cluster IP and port, but also through a dedicated port on all nodes.

+* **Setting the service type to LoadBalancer, an extension of the NodePort type:** This makes the service accessible through a dedicated load balancer, provisioned from the cloud infrastructure Kubernetes is running on.
+The load balancer redirects traffic to the node port across all the nodes.
+Clients connect to the service through the load balancer’s IP.

+* **Creating an Ingress resource, a radically different mechanism for exposing multiple services through a single IP address:** It operates at the HTTP level (network layer 7) and can thus offer more features than layer 4 services can.

+## Using a NodePort service
+The first method of exposing a set of pods to external clients is by creating a service and setting its type to NodePort.
+By creating a NodePort service, you make Kubernetes reserve a port on all its nodes (the same port number is used across all of them) and forward incoming connections to the pods that are part of the service.
+This is similar to a regular service (their actual type is ClusterIP), but a NodePort service can be accessed not only through the service’s internal cluster IP, but also through any node’s IP and the reserved node port.
+This will make more sense when you try interacting with a NodePort service.

+## Examining Your Nodeport Service
+Look at the EXTERNAL-IP column.
+It shows <nodes>, indicating the service is accessible through the IP address of any cluster node.
+The PORT(S) column shows both the internal port of the cluster IP (80) and the node port (30123).
+The service is accessible at the following addresses:

+* 10.111.254.223:80
+* <1st node’s IP>:30123
+* <2nd node’s IP>:30123, and so on.

+Your service exposed on port 30123 of both of your cluster nodes.
+An incoming connection to one of those ports will be redirected to a randomly selected pod, which may or may not be the one running on the node the connection is being made to.